sinai-uja/Code-Combining-Profile-Features-for-Offensiveness-Detection-on-Spanish-Social-Media/README.md

 We present the paper "Combining Profile Features for Offensiveness Detection on Spanish Social Media".
-Abstract: The presence of offensive comments on social media has become a major issue in the use of the Internet.
-Natural Language Processing area has been studying methods and tools for the automatic detection of such content in social networks.
-The MeOffendEs task in the IberLEF evaluation campaign opened this problem to the research community for the Spanish language.
-This paper studies two methods for integrating certain contextual information with several transformer-based models.
-Our findings suggest that the contextual information provided by organizers does not contribute to a better prediction power.
-Instead, hyper-parameter search is a very important step in the general learning process, leading to systems outperforming the state-of-the-art in Spanish offensiveness detection.

 The paper can be downloaded from: https://www.sciencedirect.com/science/article/pii/S0957417425003276

 ### Title